LankeyBoard/RulesGraph/generalRules.md

 Your character starts with a pack full of gear and the equipment they need for their adventures.
 The exact contents will vary from character to character and from campaign to campaign, but generally you have a light source, rope, a comfortable way to sleep, and some weather protection.

 If you have training or experience with equipment, you have the equipment to use that training, if it's portable.
-You might have one or two melee weapons and one or two ranged weapons from your class, a set of dice from your culture and some artisans tools from your novice feature.
+You might have one or two melee weapons and one or two ranged weapons from your Class, a set of dice from your culture and some artisans tools from your Novice Feature.
 The exact items should be discussed with your GM during your intro session.

 ## Starting Coin